top of page

 Quantum Gallery, Berlin – Concept, Design & Technical Production

-Other spaces explore consciousness, AI, spirituality, and the future of humanity, presented with interactive light sculptures, holographic screens, neural visuals, and 360° sound design.
+Core to the project is the "Alpha Wave Experience" – an installation by Dan Ghenacia that translates brain waves into light, sound, and color.
+Additional rooms explore consciousness, AI, spirituality, and the future of humanity, staged with interactive light sculptures, holographic screens, neural visuals, and 360° sound design.

-HumanLab is simultaneously an exhibition, a research lab, and a brand platform—a place where brands, artists, and visitors collectively enter new realms of consciousness.
+HumanLab is simultaneously exhibition, research laboratory, and brand platform – a place where brands, artists, and visitors collectively enter new spaces of consciousness.

 LULULEMON X HUMANLAB X ALEKS KOP YOGA